 - Students must be prepared to face the challenges of an increasingly pluralistic society.

-- In order to ensure our own future, we must be able to communicate with the rest of the world.
+- In order to ensure our own future, we must be able to communicate with the world around us.

-- World languages open doors to other languages, but also to other cultures, people and lands.
+- World languages not only open doors to other languages, but also to other cultures, people and lands.